Rosemary Roasted Chicken with Delicious Gravy

 Meat thermometer is very important for roasted meats

 If you are roasting any type of meat, you should invest in an instant-read thermometer.
-The most accurate reading is obtained by inserting it into the thickest part of the thigh without hitting a bone.
+You obtain the most accurate reading by inserting it into the thickest part of the thigh without hitting a bone.
 The cook times provided in recipes are only guidelines because every oven cooks at a different rate.
-The only accurate way to determine if meat is cooked is by checking the internal temperature.
-I discuss this in more detail in my post on the perfect roast turkey.
+You can only accurately determine if meat is cooked by checking the internal temperature.
+I discuss this in more detail in my post on the Perfect Roast Turkey.

 It’s important to let a roast chicken rest on a cutting board after coming out of the oven so the juices stay in the meat.